smaegol/laccases/index.md

 dataset_{dataset_no}_R1.fastq
 ```

-# Assembly
+# Assembly and evaluation

-Assembly of short reads into longer contigs and scaffolds can be done using **Spades** software with a following command:
+Assembly of short reads into longer contigs and scaffolds can be done using **Spades** software.
+Spades [source code](http://cab.spbu.ru/software/spades/) and [documentation](http://cab.spbu.ru/files/release3.13.0/manual.html) is available at its website.

+To assemble reads into contigs type the following command in the terminal:

 ```
 spades.py -t 1 -m 5 -o spades_output --pe1-1 dataset_{dataset_no}_R1.fastq